minyushov/AndroidSlidingUpPanel/README.md

 ### Changelog

+* 3.4.2
+  * Fix layout logic when panel is anchored.
+  * Update dependencies.
+* 3.4.1
+  * Merge latest changes from the original library.
+  * Update dependencies.
 * 3.4.0
   * Use the latest support library 26 and update the min version to 14.
   * Bug fixes